Skip to main content

 Take your medications

 When you have high blood pressure, medicationmedication may be an important part of your treatment.
-Follow the recommendations carefully, even if it means taking medication every day for the rest of your life.
+Follow your treatment plans carefully, even if it means taking medication every day for the rest of your life.

 1. Slide number 1